amygao9/Spendrs/README.md

 - axios: For making promise based api requests
 - browser-image-compression: For compressing uploaded images
 - js-cookie: For handling browser cookies
-- lodash:
+- lodash: Used for miscellaneous utility functions.
-- moment:
+- moment: Used for formatting.
-- pondjs:
+- pondjs: Used as a dependency for react-timeseries-chart
 - react-alert: For making custom react alert pop ups
 - react-icons: For icons in our UI
-- react-infinite-scroller:
+- react-infinite-scroller: To load new posts in the dashboard feed
 - react-lazyload: For lazy loading dashboard posts and profiles
 - react-minimal-pie-chart: For rendering our analytics data
 - react-password-strength-bar: For registration and creating new passwords
-- react-redux
+- react-redux: For global state management
 - react-scripts
 - react-timeseries-charts: For rendering our analytics data
-- react-tiny-link
+- react-tiny-link: For displaying links in the post with a preview.
 - react-tooltip
 - react-transition-group
 - react-useanimations
-- redux
+- redux: For global state management.
-- redux-devtools-extension
+- redux-devtools-extension: For debugging redux in the browser.
-- redux-thunk
+- redux-thunk: For middleware functions that use axios.
-- web-vitals
+- web-vitals: Used as a dependency for react-timeseries-chart.